Zhangchi95/Natural_Language_Processing_review_prediction/README.md

 Training model I use is linear SVM which imported from SciKit Learn(sklearn) Library.
 My configuration is 20% for testing use and 80% for training use.

 ### 4. Result
-In all these 200 test cases, SVM output 74 correct negetive reviews and 70 positive reviews, 23 wrong negetive reviews and 33 wrong negetive reviews.
-Overall, the total accuracy is 72%
+In all these 200 test cases, SVM output 74 correct negetive reviews and 70 correct positive reviews, 23 wrong negetive reviews and 33 wrong negetive reviews.
+Overall, the total accuracy is 72%.

 I also build in the function which can make user input there own words.
 Here are some examples:
 ```